razage/fabula-ultima-unofficial/README.md

 In order to install this system, you will need to download this repository as a zip file and extract it to your foundry/systems folder.
 Alternatively, you can use the url `https://raw.githubusercontent.com/razage/fabula-ultima-unofficial/master/system.json` in the "Manifest URL" field when you click "Install System"

+### Recommended Modules

+I've added a few modules that will make running this game _much_ easier.
+They are not required to operate, so I made them recommended.
+Here's my reasoning for each.

+-   Challenge Tracker
+    -   This game uses clocks.
+This is my preferred clock plugin.
+Use whatever one you prefer if you don't want to use this.
+My system does **not** implement clocks otherwise.
+-   Lancer Initiative
+    -   Fabula Ultima's initiative system is largely incompatible with Foundry.
+My implementation sucked, so I found this as a good alternative.
+With this, you just need to use the party sheet to make an initiative roll (DEX + INS) and compare it to the highest enemy initiative.
+It even lets you give bosses multiple turns.

 # Copyright

 The code in this repository was written by Razage &copy; 2023 under the MIT license. _Fabula Ultima_ was written by Emanuele Galletto and published by NEED GAMES!
 This was made as a fan project for said game and not intended to replace the core rulebook in any way.